 Top-Up.
-An option, under chapter 30 of the Montgomery G.I.
-Bill and Post-9/11 G.I.
-Bill, that enables active duty Service members to receive from the Department of Veterans Affairs those tuition and fee costs that exceed the amount of TA provided to the Service member by his or her Service.
+An option, under the Montgomery G.I.
+Bill and the Post-9/11 G.I.
+Bill, that enables active duty Service members and certain Reservists to receive from the VA those tuition costs that exceed or are not authorized in the amount of TA provided to the Service member by his or her Service.
+Entitlement is charged differently depending on which G.I Bill program a Service member uses.